MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 To start a job, the bot creates the job and records information about it, and the current conversation, in the job log.
 When the bot receives a job completed event in any conversation, it validates the job ID before calling the code to complete the job.

-The code to complete the job gets the job log from state, and then marks the job as complete and sends a proactive message, using the adapter's _continue conversation_ method.
+The code to complete the job gets the job log from state, and then marks the job as complete and sends a proactive message, using the adapter's `ContinueConversationAsync` method.

 - The continue conversation call prompts the channel to initiate a turn independent of the user.
 - The adapter runs the associated callback in place of the bot's normal on turn handler.
 This turn has its own turn context from which we retrieve the state information and send the proactive message to the user.